mobizt/Firebase-ESP32/README.md

 To check the stream manually, use `readStream`.

-Function `readStream` used in loop() task to continuous read the stream changes event and data.
+Function `readStream` used in the loop() task to continuously read the stream changes event and data.

 After `readStream`, determine the availability of stream with Firebase Data object function `firebaseData.streamAvailable`